 If all else fails, you might need to consider factory-resetting your device.
 But before you do, make sure you back up your Android device first.
 Resetting your phone will most likely solve your problem with Google Play Store and other apps and processes, as your device will practically be like new.

-Now, when you begin organizing your newly reset and refreshed device and start installing apps, make sure you get Outbyte Android Care as well.
+Now, when you begin organizing your newly reset and refreshed device and start installing apps, make sure you get Android cleaner tool as well.
 Designed to clean out junk files, boost RAM, and extend battery, this app can help prevent issues like Google Play service not working and others that may stop you from fully utilizing and enjoying your device.